 The best way to make sure your hat fits is to make your base chain the same length as the tip of your nose to the crown of your head.
 You are making this hat lengthwise, so the length of your base chain will be your hat height.
 You can also use the chart below for some standard head sizes to measure your chain.

-ROW 1: Starting in the 3rd chain from the hook, work a half double crochet (HDC) in each chain.
-(A HDC is YO, insert your hook, pull up a loop, YO, pull through all three loops on your hook.)
+ROW 1: Starting in the 3rd chain from the hook, work 1 HDC in each chain.
 Chain 2 and turn.

 ROW 2: HDC across the row, inserting your hook up through the front two loops only.
 (The turning chain does not count as a stitch, so your first stitch should be worked directly into the first front two loops of the row below.)
 Chain 2 and turn.